shemlock/daily-planner/README.md

 The motivation for this project was to enable people with busy schedules to add important tasks and events to a daily planner so that they can manage their time effectively.

-Work Day Scheduler solves the following problem:
+Work Day Scheduler solves the following problems:
 * Being overwhelmed by your to-do lists.
 * Having an unorganised day.
 * Forgetting to complete certain tasks.